Shahroz16/staytion-test-app/README.md

 - `Flow`for asynchronous data streaming within the application
 - `Okhttp WebSocket` for a non-blocking interface to a web socket

+## Improvements
+If I had more time, I would have focused more on UI and added Unit test cases.
+Also, hardcoded a couple of values which should have been either `enums` or `constants`

 ## Demo video

 [sample video](demo.mov)